-- He has fulfilled the criteria under the definition of Independent Directors pursuant to the Main Market Listing Requirements of Bursa Malaysia Securities Berhad; - He has ensured effective check and balance in the proceedings of the Board and the Board Committees; - He has actively participated in Board deliberations, provided objectivity in decision-making and an independent voice to the Board and contributed in preventing Board domination by any single party; - His vast experience in finance and manufacturing industry would enable him to provide the Board with a diverse set of experience, expertise and independent judgement to better manage and run the Group; - He has devoted sufficient time and attention to his responsibilities as Independent Non-Executive Director of the Company; and
+- He has fulfilled the criteria under the definition of Independent Directors pursuant to the Main Market Listing Requirements of Bursa (i) Malaysia Securities Berhad; - He has ensured effective check and balance in the proceedings of the Board and the Board Committees; (ii) - He has actively participated in Board deliberations, provided objectivity in decision-making and an independent voice to the (iii) Board and contributed in preventing Board domination by any single party; - His vast experience in finance and manufacturing industry would enable him to provide the Board with a diverse set of experience, expertise and independent judgement to better manage and run the Group; - He has devoted sufficient time and attention to his responsibilities as Independent Non-Executive Director of the Company and $(\vee)$ - He has exercised his due care in the interest of the Company and shareholders during his tenure as Independent Non-Executive Director of the Company.

-- He has exercised his due care in the interest of the Company and shareholders during his tenure as Independent Non-Executive Director of the Company. - 5.
-To Retain the designation of Mr. Tan Chon Sing @ Tan Kim Tieng as the Independent Non-Executive Director of the Company in accordance with the Recommendation 3.3 of the Malaysian Code of Corporate Governance 2012 (Resolution 14)
+To Retain the designation of Mr Tan Chon Sing @ Tan Kim Tieng as the Independent Non-Executive Director of the Company in accordance with the Recommendation 3.3 of the Malaysian Code of Corporate Governance 2012

-Mr. Tan Chon Sing @ Tan Kim Tieng has served the Board as the Independent Non-Executive Director of the Company for more than ten (10) years since 17 June 2002.
+Mr Tan Chon Sing @ Tan Kim Tieng has served the Board as the Independent Non-Executive Director of the Company for more than ten (10) years since 17 lune 2002.
 The Board recommends retaining his designation as Independent Non-Executive Director due to the following reasons:-

-- He has fulfilled the criteria under the definition of Independent Directors pursuant to the Main Market Listing Requirements of Bursa Malaysia Securities Berhad; - He has ensured effective check and balance in the proceedings of the Board and the Board Committees; - He has actively participated in Board deliberations, provided objectivity in decision-making and an independent voice to the Board and contributed in preventing Board domination by any single party; - His vast experience in finance and manufacturing industry would enable him to provide the Board with a diverse set of experience, expertise and independent judgement to better manage and run the Group; - He has devoted sufficient time and attention to his responsibilities as Independent Non-Executive Director of the Company; and - He has exercised his due care in the interest of the Company and shareholders during his tenure as Independent Non-Executive Director of the Company.
+- His vast experience in finance and manufacturing industry would enable him to provide the Board with a diverse set of experience, expertise and independent judgement to better manage and run the Group; - (ii) He has fulfilled the criteria under the definition of Independent Directors pursuant to the Main Market Listing Requirements of Bursa Malaysia Securities Berhad; - He has ensured effective check and balance in the proceedings of the Board and the Board Committees; (iii) - He has actively participated in Board deliberations, provided objectivity in decision-making and an independent voice to the (i∨) Board and contributed in preventing Board domination by any single party; - His vast experience in finance and manufacturing industry would enable him to provide the Board with a diverse set of experience, (v) expertise and independent judgement to better manage and run the Group; - He has devoted sufficient time and attention to his responsibilities as Independent Non-Executive Director of the Company and (vi) - He has exercised his due care in the interest of the Company and shareholders during his tenure as Independent Non-Executive Director of the Company.